 Depending upon the location of the building in question, the time of day at which energy is saved can have a significant impact on the monetary value of the savings achieved.
-Where demand charges are in effect or time-of-use pricing, load profiles must be provided to show the pattern of daily demand.
-An annual electrical load profile must be constructed for peak demand (kW) as recorded and billed by the utility.
-Where there are charges for a minimum proportion of annual peak demand throughout the year, these must be identified.
-The same procedure must be followed for any other energy source that is sold with a peak demand charge separate from energy use.
+Where demand charges are in effect or time-of-use pricing and these have an impact on anticipated savings, load profiles must be provided to show the typical pattern of daily demand of measured parameters.

-- Energy Purchasing: Description of how the facility purchases energy and the pricing that applies to peak and off-peak energy. - Load Profile: Annual load profile showing monthly consumption and peak demand. - Peak Usage: Graphic presentation of peak usage if interval data are available. - Time-of-Use: Time-of-use summary by month if the site is under a time-of-use or real-time rate.
+- Energy Purchasing: Description of how the facility purchases energy and the pricing that applies to peak and off-peak energy for all energy sources affected by any proposed ECMs. - Load Profile: Load profiles for all measured parameters for the duration of the measurement period showing any variability and peaks in consumption. - Time-of-Use: Time-of-use summary by month if the site is under a time-of-use or real-time rate for fuels which are relevant for the proposed project.

-- 1. Establish monthly peak demand and pricing based upon the monthly bills.
+- 1. Establish monthly peak demand and pricing based upon the monthly bills for the fuels relevant to the proposed project.
 Where monthly data is not available, explain why, and describe any potential impacts this may have on the baseline and savings calculations, and how these issues will be addressed. - 2.
-Where demand charges or time-of-use pricing is in effect, chart average daily demand in 15-minute intervals (maximum available frequency if 15-minute is not available) with time on the x axis and kW on the y axis for typical weekday and weekend days in the spring, autumn, winter, and summer.
+Where demand charges or time-of-use pricing is in effect, for the measured parameters and the duration of the measurement period, chart average daily demand in half hourly intervals (maximum available frequency if half hourly is not available) with time on the x axis and kW on the y axis for typical weekday and weekend days in the spring, autumn, winter, and summer.
 [PD Sec 5.2.1]

-• Copies of at least one bill for electricity and each fuel.
+• Where relevant to the proposed project, copies of at least one bill for electricity and each fuel.
+If tenants pay their bills direct, provide a breakdown by owner-paid and tenant-paid utilities.
 Copies of commodity purchase contracts and/or utility rate sheets or relevant language describing peak and off-peak rates, demand charges, time periods, seasonality.

-- Monthly consumption load profile for each energy type. - Multi-year, year-over-year plotting of monthly peak demand by energy type. - 12 months of interval meter data for the relevant fuels (if interval metering exists), provided in spreadsheet format.
+- Monthly consumption load profile for each energy type. - 12 months of interval meter data for the relevant energy end-uses (if interval metering exists), provided in spreadsheet format.